joverandout/advent-of-code-2021/README.md

 ## Update

 Yes we are lagging behind!
-My dissertation takes priority and I cannot for the life of me find this one bug in my back-end interpreter.
-I'm sure we will finish this someday
+My dissertation takes priority and I cannot for the life of me fix this one bug in my back-end interpreter.
+I'm sure we will finish this someday.

 ## Run Instructions